wikitree/wikitree-browser-extension/src/features/extra_watchlist/README.md

 Each column of the table - ID, Name, and Changed - is sortable.
 There is one option for default sorting.
+The Extra Watchlist is just a list of IDs saved in localStorage.